The technology we use in today's society is to an ever-increasing extent based on mathematical models and calculations.

 - Bachelor's Degree in Mathematics, Physics, Electronics, Computer Science, Economics or the equivalent, including 60 credits in Mathematics.

 Alternative selection: The selection of students who have applied is based on academic excellence and individual assessment.

-Master's degree in mathematics with specialization in Analysis with Mathematical Physics.
+Master's degree in mathematics with a specialization in Algebra with Cryptography and Coding.